 The Company's principal business is the exploration and development of iron ore.
 Talon's future prospects are largely dependent on movements in the price of iron ore.
 Iron ore prices have historically been volatile and are primarily affected by the demand for and price of steel in addition to the supply/demand balance.
 Given the historical volatility of iron ore prices and the particular effects of the recent global financial crisis, there are no assurances that the iron ore price will remain at economically attractive levels.
-An increase in iron ore supply without a corresponding increase in iron ore demand would be expected to result in a decrease in the price of iron ore.
+An increase in iron ore supply without a corresponding increase in iron ore demand could be expected to result in a decrease in the price of iron ore.
 Similarly, a decrease in iron ore demand without a corresponding decrease in the supply of iron ore would be expected to result in a decrease in the price of iron ore.
 A continued decline in iron ore prices would adversely impact the business of Talon and could affect the feasibility of Talon's iron ore projects.
 A continued decline in iron ore prices would also be expected to adversely impact the Company's ability to attract financing.

-Iron ore prices are also affected by numerous other factors beyond the Company's control, including the relative exchange rate of the U.S. dollar with other major currencies, global and regional demand, political and economic conditions and transportation costs in major iron ore producing regions.
-Although iron ore prices in 2010 generally increased over prices in 2009, iron ore prices in 2009 had decreased significantly as compared to prevailing iron ore prices in 2008.
+Iron ore prices are also affected by numerous other factors beyond the Company's control, including the relative exchange rate of the U.S. dollar with other major currencies, global and regional demand, political and economic conditions, and transportation costs in major iron ore producing regions.
 Given the historical volatility of iron ore prices and the effects of the recent global financial crisis, there are no assurances that iron ore prices will remain at economically attractive levels.